SauersML/segdup_lookup/README.md

 ## Note

 This script is untested and may contain inaccuracies or bugs.
 If an overlap type is primary but also other, it will be classified as primary.
+The output file may have duplicates.